guidorc/SPA-exercise/README.md

 # ensolvers-web-excercise

-###Simple SPA that let's you create a To-Do List with tasks and folders to group them.
+### Simple SPA that let's you create a To-Do List with tasks and folders to group them

 The tools required to run this App and their respective versions are:
 - Java v11